People

 Lay Kodama

 Julia spent 4 years with us as an undergrad and technician.
 She contributed to many projects and helped keep the lab organized.
-She is now a GI fellow at UTMB.
+She is now faculty in Gastroenterology at UTMB.

 Julia Zhang

 Jay spent 3 years with us as an undergrad, studying dopamine circuits regulating behavior.
-He is currently an MD/PhD student at Northwestern University.
+He is now completing his MD/PhD training at Northwestern University.

 Jay Daniels